If you can’t beat ’em and/or embracing my DH overlords and colleagues

 A simple example: if you go to the National Endowment for the Humanities website and do a search for “computers and writing,” you get exactly zero hits.
 If you do a search for “digital humanities,” you get hundreds and hundreds of hits.
 So, which terms matter?

-3 thoughts on “If you can’t beat ’em and/or embracing my DH overlords and colleagues”
+3 Replies to “If you can’t beat ’em and/or embracing my DH overlords and colleagues”

 Leave a Reply